asap-lo/PicoVescUart/README.md

 Below is a small guide on how to initialize this interface in your own code.

-An important part of this interface is the callback function that gets called every time a packet is received.

-Use the following recipe in some `*.c` file in the repository root:
+Use the following recipes in some `*.c` file in the repository root:

 ### Initializing without callback function